diomirox/erdnes/README.md

 # Erdnes Development Tools

-Erdnes provides a set of development tools to streamline various tasks in your projects.
-These tools are designed to enhance your development experience.
-Below are the general tools offered by Erdnes.
+Erdnes offers a comprehensive suite of development tools to streamline various tasks in your projects, designed to enhance your development experience.
+Below, we outline the general tools provided by Erdnes.

 ## Binary Check File Detector

-The `fileDetector` is a utility that allows you to determine the file extension of an input file.
-You can use it in your project as follows:
+The `fileDetector` is a versatile utility that allows you to determine the file extension of an input file.
+Incorporate it into your project as follows:

-### Importing the `fileDetector` function
+### Importing the `fileDetector` Function

 ```typescript
 import { fileDetector } from "erdnes";